 - The sixth is everything is negotiable, and you can easily make more money just by sending a couple of emails or making a couple phone calls.

 - The seventh is usability over design.
 Don't focus only on cosmetics.
 Make sure people can get what they want out of your website.
 Meaning find the products, add it to their cart, easily buy, and trust what is there.

 - And finally, build to sell because you never know when you might want to cash out.
 When you do, you want to make that process as easy as possible, and you want to make sure your business is worth as much as possible.

-Hope you found this valuable!
+Hope you found this list of things to know before starting a business valuable!
 As always if you did, please leave a comment and let me know below.